skrysm/ide-settings/keymaps/Visual Studio/README.md

 ## Export

 1. Export key bindings
 1. Re-import key bindings
 1. Export key bindings again (VS reorders the XML when importing so we to do steps 2 and 3 to get a consistent file)
-1. Use Visual Studio Code to format the file (via `Ctrl+Shift+P` and then `Format Document`).
+1. Use Visual Studio Code to format the file (via `Ctrl + Shift + P` and then `Format Document`).

 ## Exporting Key Bindings